Last Updated on January 17, 2023

 About the Malta Business Registry (MBR)

-The Malta Business Register (MBR), established under Subsidiary Legislation 497.27, is responsible for the registration of new commercial partnerships, the registration of documents related to commercial partnership, the issuing of certified documentation including certificates of good-standing amongst others, the reservation of company names, the collection of registration and other fees, the publication of notices and the imposition and collection of penalties.
-The MBR also conducts investigations of companies and the keeping of the company and partnership register.
+The Malta Business Registry, established under Subsidiary Legislation 497.27, is responsible for the registration of new commercial partnerships, the registration of documents related to commercial partnership, the issuing of certified documentation including certificates of good-standing amongst others, the reservation of company names, the collection of registration and other fees, the publication of notices and the imposition and collection of penalties.
+The Registry also conducts investigations of companies and the keeping of the company and partnership register.

-- Analysis of tax returns of companies and individuals;
+- Analysis and processing of tax returns of companies and individuals;

 - The registration and processing of requests for tax certificates;